Julgas123/FFA-Transition-Files/README.md

 This is the slideshow that was presented at the 2017 Fixed-Field Accelerator conference at Cornell.

+6) SingleCell

+This file is that which was created to find and test the periodic conditions of a unit cell.
+It contains methods to vary the
+quadrupole and dipole K strengths as well as methods to test the stability over the entire range of momenta desired (see OrbitPlotter 1 and 2).

+7) AccToGantry.SEQ

+This is the input file for JGC.MADX.
+To get it to run, change the input file in JGC to the name of this file.
+Moreover, the initial conditions for the twiss parameters must be entered to match that which would come out of the Linac/Synchrotron/Cyclotron.
+In this case, BetX0=BetY0=1.2, DX=0.0.

 -------------------------------------------------------------------------------------------------------------------------------
 If there are any questions, please contact me and I will try my best to answer them.